Get alerts of updates about «After you have been vaccinated or have had COVID-19»

 - Infection quarantine:

-o Fully vaccinated people are exempt from infection quarantine that would otherwise apply to close contacts of an infected person.
+- Fully vaccinated people and those who have had COVID-19 in the last 6 months are exempt from infection quarantine that would otherwise apply to close contacts of an infected person.

-o Those who are considered "protected" can also be exempt if they take a PCR test between days 3 and 7.
+- Protected people who have had their first vaccine dose between 3 and 15 weeks ago can also be exempt if they take a PCR test between days 3 and 7.

 - Waiting quarantine:

-o Exemptions if the household member in infection quarantine and / or the household member in waiting quarantine was vaccinated at least 3 weeks ago ("protected")
+- Exemptions if the household member in infection quarantine and / or the household member in waiting quarantine are protected (fully vaccinated at least 3 weeks ago or had COVID-19 in the last 6 months)

 - Entry quarantine: